SanPen/GridCal/README.md

 ## Contact

-- Join the [Discord GridCal channel](https://discord.com/invite/dzxctaNbvu) for a friendly chat, or quick question.
+- Join the [Discord VeraGrid channel](https://discord.com/invite/dzxctaNbvu) for a friendly chat, or quick question.
 - Submit questions or comments to our [form](https://forms.gle/MpjJAntAwZiLwE6B6).
-- Submit bugs or requests in the [Issues](https://github.com/SanPen/GridCal/issues) section.
+- Submit bugs or requests in the [Issues](https://github.com/SanPen/VeraGrid/issues) section.

 ## License

-GridCal is licensed under the [Mozilla Public License 2.0](https://mozilla.org/MPL/2.0/) (MPLv2)
+VeraGrid is licensed under the [Mozilla Public License 2.0](https://mozilla.org/MPL/2.0/) (MPLv2)

 In practical terms this means that:

-- You can use GridCal for commercial work.
+- You can use VeraGrid for commercial work.
-- You can sell commercial services based on GridCal.
+- You can sell commercial services based on VeraGrid.
-- If you distribute GridCal, you don't need to distribute GridCal's source code.
+- If you distribute VeraGrid, you don't need to distribute VeraGrid's source code.
 However, with python in practice you do.
-- GridCal license does not propagate, even if you use GridCal or pieces of it in your code.
+- VeraGrid license does not propagate, even if you use VeraGrid or pieces of it in your code.
   However, you must retain the individual files licensing.

 Nonetheless, read the license carefully.